 A critical phenomenon in starch science is retrogradation the recrystallization of gelatinized starch molecules, primarily amylose and amylopectin, upon cooling.
 Retrogradation significantly affects the texture, shelf life, and nutritional quality of starch-based products.
 It manifests as an increase in firmness or gel formation, accompanied by phenomena like syneresis (water expulsion).
 These changes can be advantageous in some applications, such as gel formation in jellies, but detrimental in others, such as the staling of bread (Zhou et al., 2021).
 The mechanisms of retrogradation are influenced by various intrinsic and extrinsic factors, including the starch source, amylose-to-amylopectin ratio, and environmental conditions such as temperature and moisture content (Ngo, 2022).

 Water plays a pivotal role in the retrogradation process.
 During gelatinization, water disrupts the crystalline structure of starch granules, allowing them to swell and dissolve.
 Upon cooling, water facilitates the molecular reassociation of amylose and amylopectin chains, leading to crystallization and gel formation.
 The degree of retrogradation depends on the availability of water, with higher water content generally promoting more extensive recrystallization (Zhu et al., 2018).
 Conversely, alcohol, a nonpolar solvent, can alter the behavior of starch during retrogradation.
-Alcohol reduces the availability of water for starch hydration and disrupts the interactions between starch molecules, potentially inhibiting the formation of ordered crystalline structures (Ding et al., 2021).
+Ding et al., (2021) observed that alcohol reduces the availability of water for starch hydration and disrupts the interactions between starch molecules, potentially inhibiting the formation of ordered crystalline structures.
 This interaction suggests that alcohol may have applications in modulating the textural properties and stability of starch-based systems.

 Sorghum starch, owing to its unique composition, exhibits retrogradation behavior that differs from that of starches derived from other cereals like maize, wheat, and rice.
 Studies have indicated that the higher amylose content in sorghum starch contributes to a greater propensity for retrogradation, impacting the quality of sorghum-based products such as porridges, noodles, and bakery items (Adjetey, 2024).
 However, the specific effects of alcohol and water on the retrogradation of sorghum starch remain underexplored.
 Understanding these effects is crucial for optimizing the use of sorghum starch in food formulations and extending the shelf life of sorghum-based products.
 This study seeks to address this knowledge gap by investigating the influence of alcohol and water on the retrogradation process of sorghum starch.